-Students must follow library sign-in and cell phone use procedures before being allowed into the Library.
+Students must follow library sign-in procedures before being allowed into the Library.
 Students who are loud, off-task, or who are otherwise not engaging in their educational purpose for being in the library may be asked to leave the library for the duration of the class.
 A progressive discipline approach may be used for continued behaviour issues in the library.